Tofalaria: Regulation

-In 2022, the Russian Federation opened a criminal case against the Irkutsk gold mining company “Yangoz” for environmental destruction in Tofalariya and the Tofalariya Natural Federal Preserve.
-The company constructed several homes, a bathouse, and a road within the boundaries of the Tofalariya Natural Federal Preserve.
+In 2022, the Russian Federation opened a criminal case against the Irkutsk gold mining company “Yangoz” for environmental destruction in Tofalaria and the Tofalaria Natural Federal Preserve.
+The company constructed several homes, a bathouse, and a road within the boundaries of the Tofalaria Natural Federal Preserve.
 Additionally, Yangoz engaged in illegal logging and fishing operations in the preserve.
 As a result of the company’s activity in the region, approximately 40,000 square kilometers of fertile soil was lost.
 There was also a significant loss of invertebrate habitats in the preserve.
 Additionally, in a police raid, more than 700 Thymallus tails were discovered in the company’s base.
 The total environmental damages to the preserve are estimated to be approximately 3.5 billion rubles.
-The company claims to have been conducting a geological survey of the area, having received a license to explore land near the boundary of the Tofalariya Natural Federal Preserve in 2020.
+The company claims to have been conducting a geological survey of the area, having received a license to explore land near the boundary of the Tofalaria Natural Federal Preserve in 2020.
 The company has agreed to pay a fine to cover the damages incurred due to its illegal fishing operations.

-The government has previously fined tourists for illegally visiting the Tofalariya Natural Federal Preserve.
+The government has previously fined tourists for illegally visiting the Tofalaria Natural Federal Preserve.

 Cultural Festivals

 The Argamchiyri Games

-The Argamchiyri (Tofalar: Аргамчи Ыры) holiday celebrations are regularly held every year in Tofalariya.
+The Argamchiyri (Аргамчи Ыры) holiday celebrations are regularly held every year in Tofalaria.
 Traditionally, the Argamchiyri holiday had an economic function: the Tofalar people sold and purchased goods during the celebrations.
 Now, the central goal of this holiday is to preserve and celebrate Tofalar culture.
 Celebrations include sports competitions, traditional rituals, and cultural fairs.
 The festival opens with a shamanistic ritual, where a shaman beseeches the spirits of the taiga for good weather and happiness during the holiday celebration.